 Q. What do you mean by the Lookback Period?

-A. A period of 60, 90 to 180 days prior to the day you buy Travel Insurance.
-The Lookback Period may apply to you in two situations:
+A. A period of 60 to 365 days prior to the day you buy Travel Insurance.
+The Lookback Period defines what is and what isn’t a pre-existing medical condition.
+All travel insurance plans have a Lookback Period.

-Q. What day do I use for my initial deposit day?
+Q. What date do I use for my Initial Trip Deposit Date?

 Q. What do I use for my travel dates?